apache/datafusion/docs/source/user-guide/sql/scalar_functions_new.md

 ### `make_array`

-Returns an Arrow array using the specified input expressions.
+Returns an array using the specified input expressions.

 ```
 make_array(expression1[, ..., expression_n])